benJames1212/gutBrainPipeline/README.md

 # gutBrainPipeline
 Analysis package for gut-brain processing

+# gutBrain_cellSelection_example.ipy

+This notebook runs through example use of the pipeline, assuming all relevant data has been placed in an identified folder.
+The necessary data are:
+1. cells0_clean.hdf5
+2. volume0.hdf5
+3. eP.26chFlt-v10
+4. parameters.pickle

 # eclass: Electrophysiology Data Loader for Larval Zebrafish

 This repository contains `eclass.py`, a standalone Python script designed to load, process, and generate metadata for larval zebrafish electrophysiology and stimulus recordings.